9-k/Electron-Cutout-to-STL/README.md

 # Procedure
 ## First Time Setup
 1. Download FreeCAD.
 It's about half a gigabyte, and portable versions exist.
 My IT allowed it to be installed - yours should too.
-2. Download the BlockToSVG.esapi.dll file in this repository (or build the .cs file yourself).
+2. Download the CutoutToSVG.esapi.dll file in this repository (or build the .cs file yourself).
 Put it somewhere you can get to in Eclipse.
-3. Download the Cutout_To_STL.FCMacro macro in this repository.
+3. Download the CutoutToSTL.FCMacro macro in this repository.
 To add it to FreeCAD, open FreeCAD, select Macro > Macros on the top left user bar, then note the user macros location at the bottom of the dialog that appears:
 <img width="655" height="530" alt="image" src="https://github.com/user-attachments/assets/d9df1d62-a9d4-4688-9ed2-6c32f0130700" />

 4. Move the macro into this user macros location.
 Alternatively, just copy the text in the .FCMacro macro in this repository, then, in FreeCAD, select Macro > Macros > Create > name the file > paste > save > run.